gugarosa/opfython/README.md

 ## Welcome to OPFython.

 Have you ever wanted to classify data into labels?
 If yes, OPFython is for you!
 This package is an innovative way of dealing with an optimum-path forest classifier.
-From bottom to top, from samples and datasets to the actual classifier, we will foster all research related to this newly trend.
+From bottom to top, from samples and datasets to the actual classifier, we will foster all research related to this new trend.

 Use OPFython if you need a library or wish to:
-* Create your own datasets.
+* Create your datasets.
 * Design or use pre-loaded state-of-art classifiers.
 * Mix-and-match different strategies to solve your problem.
 * Because it is cool to classify things.